 Consider a CRM and marketing automation system all-in-one

-Some of the vendors (e.g. Salesforce and Hubspot) offer both the CRM and marketing automation systems.
-This typically means that you will have very little integration work to do, and that the two parts of the funnel (marketing and sales) will play nicely with each other.
+Some of the vendors (e.g. Salesforce and Hubspot) offer both CRM and marketing automation systems.
+This means that you will have very little integration work to do, and that the two parts of the funnel (marketing and sales) will play nicely with each other.

 Connect your own product to your CRM

 If you sell a software product, consider leveraging your own APIs to integrate it with your CRM.
 For example, there may be certain actions your customers could take (e.g. not logging into your product for a certain period of time) that should be logged in the CRM and flagged for your customer success team to support.